Terms and Conditions

 4.1 The Client must notify TT in writing if it wishes to cancel any booking.
 Cancellations are subject to the Client paying the relevant cancellation fee set out below and will be effective only upon written acknowledgement by TT.

 4.2 Cancellation Fees: If a cancellation is received more than 90 days prior to the departure date, TT will retain or charge a cancellation fee equal to the full deposit (being 25% of the tour cost) as the cancellation fee.
 If a cancellation is received between 46 days and 90 days prior to the departure date, TT will deduct or charge 50% of the tour cost as the cancellation fee.
 If a cancellation is received less than 46 days prior to the departure date, TT will deduct or charge 100% of the tour cost as the cancellation fee.
-In addition, the Client will be required to pay any cancellation fees imposed by Suppliers on TT, which are not covered by the cancellation fees detailed in this clause.
+In addition, the Client will be required to pay any cancellation fees imposed by Suppliers on TT, which are in addition to the cancellation fees detailed in this clause and are not covered by the cancellation fees detailed in this clause.

 4.3 No refunds can or will be given in connection with: